Greg Knox

-Greg Knox (born September 10, 1963) is an American college football coach.
-He is a senior offensive analyst at Mississippi State University.
+Gregory L. Knox (born September 10, 1963) is an American college football coach.
+He is the director of career and professional development for Mississippi State University, a position he has held since 2024.
+He previously was the Interim Head Coach at Mississippi State University.
 Knox served as interim head football coach at Mississippi State for the final game of the 2017 and at the University of Florida for the final two games in 2021.
-From 2009 to 2021, he was Dan Mullen's running backs, first at Missisppii State and then at Florida.
+From 2009 to 2021, he was Dan Mullen's running backs coach, first at Mississippi State and then at Florida.

+Playing career

+Knox attended Rosebud-Lott High School in Travis, Texas.
+Jim Wacker recruited him to Southwest Texas State University.
+Following the 1982 national championship-winning season, Wacker left to take the head coaching job at Texas Christian University, and Knox transferred to Ranger College in Ranger, Texas.
+After a year at Ranger, Knox transferred to Northeastern State University in Tahlequah, Oklahoma, for the 1985 season.
+Knox graduated from Northeastern State with a bachelor's degree in 1986 and a master's in 1990.